vibestudent/vibestudent/README.md

 # Vibe Student

-> **AI-powered dev experiments | Terminal workflows & automation | Vibecoding everything**
+> AI-powered development experiments | Terminal workflows & automation | Vibecoding projects

 ---

 ### About

 I’m **Vibe Student** — a developer exploring the future of **AI-assisted software creation**.
-Instead of writing code from scratch, I build by **describing, iterating, and orchestrating** with AI agents and CLI tools.
+Instead of writing code line by line, I build by **describing, iterating, and orchestrating** with AI agents and terminal-first workflows.

 **Focus areas:**
 - **AI-driven development** — projects built with **v0 by Vercel**, **VS Code Copilot Agent**, **Claude**, **Cursor**, and **ChatGPT**